sap-tutorials/abap-core-development/tutorials/abap-env-ddls-extend/abap-env-ddls-extend.md

     The simplest case to extend a data source is if it's enabled for data source extensibility within key user extensibility.
 This is the case if the data source can be found in the **Custom Fields** app > **Data Source Extensions**.

     1. Launch the **Custom Fields** app in the SAP Fiori Launchpad.

     2. Switch to the tab **Data Source Extensions**.

     3. Start creating a new data source extension, use the data source value help and search `I_GLAccountLineItem`.
 If it's found it's key user data source extensible

         ![Data source extension value help search for I_GLAccountLineItem in FLP](FLP_ddls_ext_crt_GLA_LineItem_F4.png)

     In this case, the solution is to create a data source extension via key user app directly in tier 1.
-This will be shown in "Step 5: Case 1: Data Source is Key User Data Source extensible (Tier 1)".
+This will be shown in **Step 5: Case 1 - The Data Source is Key User Data Source Extensible (Tier 1)**.

 - **Case 2: Released for Extend (C0 contract, but not key user data source extensible)**